 Jailed for much of the six-month jail sentence imposed in August 2012, Wilson was serving the last weeks of that term at Pioneer Fellowship House in Seattle when he cut off a GPS tracker and ran on Jan.
 3, 2013.
 He was arrested the next day near the First Hill center and ultimately pled guilty to a federal charge related to the escape.

-Federal prosecutors have asked that Wilson be sentenced to five years in prison for that "poor decision."
+Federal prosecutors have asked that Wilson be sentenced to five years in prison for that escape.
 Writing the court, Woods said Wilson has shown himself undeserving of freedom.

 The federal prosecutor went on to describe his colleague's 2009 recommendation that Wilson serve a four-year term - the request that went unheeded at the time - as "completely justified."